 The best way to catch endometrial cancer early is by having a regular schedule of pelvic exams with your HonorHealth gynecologist.
-If your physician detects something suspicious, subsequent tests may be ordered and include an ultrasound and endometrial biopsy to extract cells from the endometrium, the lining of the uterus.
+If your physician detects something suspicious, subsequent tests may be ordered and may include an ultrasound and endometrial biopsy to extract cells from the endometrium.

 If you're diagnosed with endometrial cancer, the gynecologic cancer experts with the HonorHealth Virginia G. Piper Cancer Care Network will develop a personalized treatment plan for you that may include one or more of these options:

 - Surgery: Hysterectomy in some form, depending on the stage of the cancer, is the most common treatment.